FLAIR-Community/Fling/docs/cli_en.md

 --argument_map log_path:other.logging_path
 ```

-Then you can use the predefined command to run your own experiments:
+In this example, we defined a command called `my_run`.
+In this command, we established a mapping relationship for parameter keys using the `-a/--argument_map` option: `learn.optimizer.lr` is mapped to `learning_rate` and `other.logging_path` is mapped to `log_path`.
+Next, to execute the defined `my_run` command, you can use the following method:

 ```shell
 fling my_run -c argzoo/mnist/mnist_fedper_cnn_toy_config.py -p personalized_model_pipeline -s 1,2,3 \
 --extra_argument learning_rate:0.1
 ```

+This clearly shows that by doing so, the key for passing parameters has been greatly simplified.

 Note:

-- If the keys defined in the `--argument_map` does not exist in your call on `my_run`, this argument will use the value in the original config file by default.
+- If the keys defined in the `-a/--argument_map` does not exist in your call on `my_run`, this argument will use the value in the original config file by default.

 ## fling list